yusuke817/RT2_1st_assignment/README.md

 # RT2_1st_assignment
 # Purpose
 This is the repository for rt2_1st_assignment.
 The author is Yusuke Kido.
-This assifnment is composed of 3 parts:Documentation, jupyter notebook, and Statistics.
+This assignment is composed of 3 parts:Documentation, jupyter notebook, and Statistics.

 # Documentation
 I modulated "menu.py" developped in the final assignment in RT1.